guillermo-ampie/techtrends/README.md

 ## Project Overview

-This project showcases the use of several CI/CD tools and Cloud services used to automate the deployment of a sample Flask application (provided) into a Kubernetes cluster
+This project showcases the use of several CI/CD tools and Cloud services applied to automate the deployment of a sample Flask application (provided) into a Kubernetes cluster

 ### Introduction